-The following Toolbox Talk is intended to give a general overview of the most common safety hazards and controls related to lift trucks (other names include fork trucks, forklifts, hysters, and others).
+The following Toolbox Talk is intended to give a general overview of the most common safety hazards and controls related to lift trucks (other names include fork trucks, forklifts, hysters and others).
 It is not intended to address all safety hazards and controls.
-Always read and understand the operating manual before operating the first time
+Always read and understand the Operation and Maintenance Manual (OMM) before operating the first time.